minnehack/website/content/sponsors.md

 # Sponsors

 MinneHack is a regional hackathon – a software development competition.
 Most hackathons take place over a 24 hour period and include any number of teams that are comprised of up to four students.
-Previous iterations of MinneHack (including our first annual hackathon, originally branded UHack) have attracted 300+ students from 14 colleges and 5 different states – making it the largest hackathon in the Twin Cities!
-These students consist of motivated software engineers – many of whom are eligible for recruiting.
+Previous iterations of MinneHack (including our first annual hackathon, originally branded UHack) have attracted 300+ students from over 100 schools around the world in a single event, making it the largest hackathon in the Twin Cities!
+These students consist of motivated software engineers, many of whom are eligible for recruiting.

 ## Why sponsor?